Separatist movements of India: Khalistan movement

-The call for a separate Sikh state began in the wake of the fall of the British Empire.
+Sikhs previously had a separate state in the 19th century (the Sikh Empire, led by Maharaja Ranjit Singh), which was invaded by the British.
+Calls for the recreation of a separate Sikh state began in the wake of the fall of the British Empire.
 In 1940, the first explicit call for Khalistan was made in a pamphlet titled "Khalistan".
 With financial and political support of the Sikh diaspora, the movement flourished in the Indian state of Punjab – which has a Sikh-majority population – continuing through the 1970s and 1980s, and reaching its zenith in the late 1980s.

 In June 1984, the Indian Government ordered a military operation, Operation Blue Star to clear Harmandir Sahib, Amritsar of militant Sikhs led by Jarnail Singh Bhindranwale.
 The military action in the temple complex was criticized by Sikhs worldwide, who interpreted it as an assault on the Sikh religion.
 Five months after the operation, on 31 October 1984, Indira Gandhi was assassinated in an act of revenge by her two Sikh bodyguards, Satwant Singh and Beant Singh.
 Public outcry over Gandhi's death led to the killings of more than 3,000 Sikhs in Delhi alone in the ensuing 1984 anti-Sikh riots.
 In the 1990s, the insurgency petered out, and the movement failed to reach its objective due to multiple reasons including a heavy police crackdown on separatists, factional infighting, and disillusionment from the Sikh population.
-Chief Minister of Punjab Amarinder Singh claimed that the recent extremism is backed by Pakistan's Inter-Services Intelligence (ISI) and Khalistani sympathizers in Canada, Italy, and the UK.